 What makes the redevelopment of the library at UCA Farnham stand out is the university’s unwavering commitment to integration of its high proportion of students with disabilities.
 Given UCA’s strategic aim of attracting people with disabilities to its undergraduate and postgraduate programmes – and its longstanding relationship with nearby school for the severely disabled, Treloar College – the redevelopment of the Farnham library space came with a very specific set of challenges.

 “When the brief came to redevelop this space, we agreed one of the key points would be universal access,” said Simon Harper, gateway services manager at UCA Farnham.
 “We decided that at all points there would be clear wheelchair turning areas.
-There is nowhere in this building where a wheelchair cannot turn 360 degrees, and that included the rolling stacks.“
+There is not one place in this building where a wheelchair cannot turn 360 degrees, and that includes the mobile storage systems.“

 In conjunction with the client and lead architects DRDH Architects, Bruynzeel Storage Systems developed and installed a range of user-friendly electronically powered mobile storage systems to house the library’s 70,000-plus store of books that would allow access for all – including those in wheelchairs.

 Following detailed consultation, the mobile storage systems were planned with non-standard extra wide aisles.
 At 1800mm, these not only allowed full wheelchair access, but allowed a large enough turning circle to accomodate motorised wheelchairs, such as the one used by MA student Fay Hart (pictured).